Firework Legislation and the Law

 New legislation has been introduced to help to make fireworks safer to use and to tackle their deliberate misuse.
 It affects how fireworks are imported, sold and used, and places restrictions on possession.
 It means that fireworks will be safer, less noisy and can only be let off at certain times.
 It also means that those misusing them to either damage property or injure will be able to be dealt with by the relevant authorities.
 Retailers as well as consumers have new responsibilities.

-It is an offense for under 18's to possess adult fireworks in public places and an offence for anyone (other than a professional) to possess category 4 (professional display) fireworks.
+It is an offense for under 18's to possess adult fireworks in public places.
+It is also an offence for anyone (other than a professional) to possess category 4 (professional display) fireworks.